MrBomber0x001/projectly/README.md

 - [ ] Use Transactions with PostgreSQL using sequelize
 - [ ] Use Swagger For Documentation
 - [ ] Project owner can add users to the project to start working on it
+- [ ] Schedule a task for upcoming date

 For Future: